mtth/layer2/doc/api.md

 #### Event: 'data'

-+ `frame` {Object | String} A (potentially stringified) object representation of the packet.
++ `frame` {Object | String} A (potentially stringified) object representation of the frame.

 Emitted each time a frame is available for reading.

 #### Event 'invalid'

 + `err` {Error} The error that caused the decoding to fail.
-For convenience, the offending packet is available as `err.data`.
+For convenience, the offending frame is available as `err.data`.

-Emitted when an invalid packet can't be decoded.
+Emitted when an invalid frame can't be decoded.

 We are not emitting errors here because node would unpipe any readable stream writing to this decoder when it emits an error (and it is expensive to reattach them each time).
-Moreover these are hard to control since there are corrupted packets relatively often.
+Moreover these are hard to control since there are corrupted frames relatively often.

 #### Event: 'end'